 Skewered in Florida – kabobs in various forms spread across the state

 Skewers have become popular for very modern reasons.
-Kabobs are quick to cook (with little heat or space, ideal for food trucks), hand-held and highly portable, fresh, generally low-carb and easily augmented with vegetables.
-What was cooked on small roadside fires for centuries has a place on fast, casual menus.
+Kabobs are quick to cook (with little heat or space, ideal for food trucks), handheld and highly portable, fresh, generally low-carb and easily augmented with vegetables.
+What was cooked on small roadside fires for centuries has established a place on fast, casual menus.

 Depending on the dressings and marinades and the meat or fish — beef, lamb, chicken, shrimp, tuna, octopus — it’s a world-beater of many flavors.
 And Florida has almost every kind.

 Meat on a stick, as it turns out, isn’t so simple.